shader-slang/shader-slang.github.io/docs/reflection-api.md

 TODO: Need a HLSL example to describe the offset and size information for a constant buffer.

 ### Direct3D 12
-The shader parameters in D3D12 introduced two new concepts for the binding.
+The shader parameters in D3D12 supports all the binding methods in D3D11.
+And additionally it introduced two new concepts for the binding.
 1. register `space` can be specified.
 2. "array of descriptors" can be specified.